Concept

 Process

-The process of designing and creating this telephoto lens was a three-month endeavor that started with the creation of an optical formula.
+The process of designing and creating this telephoto lens was an endeavor that started with the creation of an optical formula.
 The print files below are open for you to download – and the following will allow you to source and fit a lens element to go with them.

 The surplusshed.com website features a 'lens finder' tool, and sells reliable achromatic (two-part) and other lenses.
 Ebay is another option, especially for wider-aperture lens elements.
 In any event, you will want to find a lens with a diameter of around 65mm.